lucas-gaitzsch/pdf-turtle-client-dotnet/README.md

 **Done.**

 ### Hint: You can split your bundle
-If you want to have the same header for all documents, you can create a ZIP file with with only the `header.html` file.
+If you want to have the same header for all documents, you can create a ZIP file with only the `header.html` file.
 Now you can call the Service with multiple bundle files.
 The service will assemble the files together.

 ```csharp